-- the entry sign-off by the Authorising IA

-- the routine maintenance program and performance/wear limits specified by the Authorising IA

-- all maintenance actions and decisions

-- all annual inspection sign-offs
+- The On-Condition Approval form signed-off by an Authorising IA - the routine maintenance program and performance/wear limits specified by the Authorising IA - all maintenance actions and decisions - all annual inspection sign-offs

-It is recommended that as well as recording the performance/wear measurements in the maintenance log, they should be recorded on a graph with the limit clearly marked This helps to track performance and predict the onset of failure.
+It is recommended that as well as recording the performance/wear measurements in the maintenance log, they should be recorded on a graph with the limit clearly marked.
+This helps to track performance and predict the onset of failure.